 A study of a particular genre of biblical literature that utilizes both language-specific exegetical tools and elementary communication principles to produce expository Bible study lessons from biblical texts.
-(Only open to Junior and Senior students.)
+(Only open to Juniors and Seniors.)

 MIN 402 Preaching from the Bible